microsoft/BotBuilder-Samples/experimental/generation/generator/README.md

 - **--force, -f** Force overwriting generated files.
 - **--help, -h** Generate help.
 - **--locale, -l** Locales to generate.
 By default en-us.
+- **--merge, -m** Merge the newly generated assets into the output directory.
 - **--output, -o** Output directory.
 - **--schema, -s** Path to your app.schema file.
 By default is the standard SDK app.schema.
 - **--templates, -t** Directories with templates to use for generating assets.
   First definition wins.
 A directory of "standard" includes the standard templates included with the tool.
 You can also use the "template:<file>" URI to refer to files found in template directories.
 - **--verbose, -v** Verbose logging of generated files.

 ## Example